The Vaseline distressed furniture finish is an easy one…..if you swipe on enough Vaseline. Tips and Tricks

 Furniture distressed is furniture with character.
 My new saying!
 And I’ve gotten in front of the camera to do videos finally.
 At the bottom of this post is a great video on how to use Vaseline to layer and distress paint.
 It’s a must see.

 You guys know I love bright, bold colors.
 Well, this project includes two bold colors.
-The two colors have swipes of Vaseline sandwiched between them.
-The Vaseline distressed furniture finish is an easy one…..if you swipe on enough Vaseline.
+The two colors Vaseline sandwiched between them.
+The trick is getting the right amount of Vaseline between the layers.

 Turquoise Furniture Finish Layered With Green